synersignart/Processing-Synerduino-color-detection-and-tracking-robot/README.md

 6) Explore the capabalities of OpenCV by trying the examples that comes with the library.
 In processing, File-->examples-->openCV for processing.
 [Face Detection](https://github.com/atduskgreg/opencv-processing/blob/master/examples/FaceDetection/FaceDetection.pde) and [Background Subtraction](https://github.com/atduskgreg/opencv-processing/blob/master/examples/BackgroundSubtraction/BackgroundSubtraction.pde) are highly recommended.

+7) Data Folder contains the COM# this can be change to the Serial port your arduino is Assign to

 **PS: In the examples provided by the library, size() function is not supported by latest versions of processing, replace it with surface.setSize()**

 ### Demo